 The Misunderstood Concept of Technical Debt

 Despite this similarity, technical debt differs from financial debt in several fundamental ways.
+I'll use investing in a restaurant as a running example.

 1. The Freedom to Discard